Toward Robust Autotuning of Noisy Quantum Dot Devices: Introduction

 Automated tuners, both ML- and non-ML-based, make many sequential decisions based on limited data acquired at each step.
 In such a framework, small error rates can quite rapidly compound into high failure rates~\cite{Durrer19-ATQ}.
 One key failure mode of QD autotuning algorithms is signal-to-noise ratio (SNR) reductions during the tuning process~\cite{Durrer19-ATQ,Lapointe-Major2020, Darulova2020}.
 One way to avoid tuning failure and to promote trust in ML-based automation~\cite{Stanton2021} is to develop assessment techniques to verify the quality of data before moving forward with tuning.

 In this manuscript, we present a framework for robust automated tuning of QD devices that combines a convolutional neural network (CNN) for device state estimation with a CNN for assessing the data quality, similar to approaches for general image noise estimation~\cite{xu_fast_2020}.
-Inspired by recent efforts using physics-based data augmentation to improve training of ML models~\cite{crosskey_physics-based_2018, Gomez_Gonzalez_2018, darulova2020evaluation, Lui_phyaug_2021}, we use synthetic noise characteristic of QD devices to train these two networks.
-To establish the validity of the noisy dataset, we first train a CNN module to classify device states and achieve an accuracy of $94.8(9)\,\%$ on experimental data---an improvement of $47\,\%$ over the mean accuracy of neural networks trained on noiseless simulations.
+Inspired by recent efforts on using physics-based data augmentation to improve training of ML models~\cite{crosskey_physics-based_2018, Gomez_Gonzalez_2018, darulova2020evaluation, Lui_phyaug_2021}, we use synthetic noise characteristic of QD devices to train these two networks.
+To establish the validity of the noisy dataset, we first train a CNN module to classify device states and achieve an accuracy of $95.0(9)\,\%$ on experimental data~\footnote{We use a notation value(uncertainty) to express uncertainties, for example $1.5(6)\ {\rm cm}$ would be interpreted as $(1.5\pm0.6)~{\rm cm}$.
+All uncertainties herein reflect the uncorrelated combination of single-standard deviation statistical and systematic uncertainties.}---an improvement of $46\,\%$ over the mean accuracy of neural networks trained on noiseless simulations.
 We then use the noisy simulations to train a data quality control module for determining whether the data is feasible for state classification.
 We show that the latter not only makes intuitive predictions, but also that the predicted quality classes correlate with changes in classifier performance.
 These results establish a scalable framework for robust automated tuning and manipulation of QD devices.
-Furthermore, we openly publish the datasets of noisy simulated measurements (QFlow 2.0) as well as labeled experimental dataset to further ML research in the QD domain.
+Furthermore, we openly publish the datasets of noisy simulated measurements (QFlow 2.0) as well as a labeled experimental dataset to further ML research in the QD domain~\cite{qf-data}.

-The manuscript is organized as follows: In Sec.~\ref{sec:methods} we describe how we generate our simulated and experimental data.
-In Sec.~\ref{sec:results} we discuss how the noise augmentation improves state classifier performance, and demonstrate the effectiveness of our noise classifier.
-Finally, in Sec.~\ref{sec:conclusion} we summarize our results and discuss the outlook.
+The manuscript is organized as follows: In Sec.~\ref{sec:methods} we describe how we establish the simulated and experimental datasets.
+In Sec.~\ref{sec:results} we discuss how the noise augmentation improves state classifier performance, and demonstrate the effectiveness of the quality classifier.
+Finally, in Sec.~\ref{sec:conclusion} we summarize the results and discuss the outlook.